Page 32

 A fragmentary urban travel scene turns into a wary approach to ridicule, money, and the small relief of making it home.

 The city and country are held together like a brace, suggesting support that also feels restrictive.
 Cobblestone, highway, tavern, park, and a dead swimming pool create a landscape of exhaustion and leftover public space.
-Even in its broken state, the poem centers on exposure: the speaker moves toward being kidded like a modern soldier while others profit in his absence, so the ride home feels less triumphant than narrowly salvaged.
+The poem centers on exposure: the speaker moves toward being kidded like a modern soldier while others profit in his absence, so the ride home feels less triumphant than narrowly salvaged.

 Claude